jakdor/LabDayApp/README.md

   ## Technology goals
   Use as many professionally used frameworks, libraries and project patterns as saintly possible.

+  MVVM with repository project architecture.

-  Proper test coverage with all types of tests(unit, integration, GUI unit tests, automated integration GUI tests). + documentation
+  Proper test coverage with all types of tests(unit, integration, GUI unit tests, automated integration GUI tests) + documentation.

   Views designed fallowing Material Design and UX guidelines, use of new Constraint & classic layouts, Data binding / Butter Knife where suitable.

-  Backend providing REST API handled by Retrofit with local off-line backup in native sqlite database accessed with StorIO/SQLBrite, all managed by RXJava (no ORM this time to see performance difference/learn new things).
+  Backend providing REST API handled by Retrofit with local off-line backup in native sqlite database accessed with StorIO/SQLBrite, all managed by RXJava and LiveData (no ORM this time to see performance difference/learn new things).
 Additionally some mechanism to handle situation when backend is down with no local data backup.

-  Implement Dependency Injection project pattern with Dagger and Reactive programming with RXJava2.
+  Implement Dependency Injection project pattern with Dagger2 and Reactive programming with RXJava2/LiveData.
   Some classes implemented in Kotlin, to learn new Language.

   ## Technology stack